Henry E. Huntington: Career

-Hotel
+Huntington Hotel

 The Huntington Hotel was originally named Hotel Wentworth when it opened on February 1, 1907.
 Financial problems and a disappointing first season forced it to close indefinitely.
 Henry Huntington purchased the Wentworth in 1911, renaming it the Huntington Hotel.
 It reopened in 1914, transformed into a winter resort.
 The 1920s were prosperous for the hotel, as Midwestern and Eastern entrepreneurs discovered California's warm winter climate.

 The hotel's reputation for fine service began with long-time general manager and later owner Stephen W. Royce.
 By 1926, the hotel's success prompted Royce to open the property year-round.
 The "golden years" ended with the stock market crash and the Great Depression of the late 1920s and early 1930s.
 By the end of the 1930s the hotel was vibrant again.
 When World War II began, all reservations were cancelled and the hotel was rented to the Army for $3,000 a month.
 Following the war, the Huntington's fortunes improved again.
 In 1954 Stephen Royce sold the hotel to the Sheraton Corporation, serving as general manager until his retirement in 1969.
 The hotel operated until 1985, when it closed because of its inability to meet seismic standards.
 The structure was built of reinforced concrete in 1906.

 After a 2 1/2-year major renovation, the hotel reopened in March 1991 as the Ritz Carlton Huntington Hotel and Spa.
 The hotel completed a $19 million renovation in January 2006; it changed hands in early 2007 and became Langham Brand International, Huntington Hotel & SPA.

+Personal life

+Following the death of his uncle, Collis, in 1900; Huntington purchased a California ranch in 1902, formerly belonging to James de Barth Shorb (on land inherited from his father-in-law, Benito Wilson, which he then named San Marino), and began developing his California estate.

+In about 1900, Huntington relocated to California, separating from his first wife, Mary Alice Prentice Huntington (1852–1916), the sister of Clara von Hatzfeldt, who was wed to a German prince.
+In 1906, they were divorced; Mary Alice sailed to Japan with their youngest daughter that same day.
+The couple had four children: Howard Edward (1876-1922); Clara Leonora Perkins (born 1878); Elizabeth Vincent Metcalf (born 1880); and Marian Prentice Huntington (1883-1973).
+In 1913, he married Arabella (born Yarrington), the widow of his uncle, Collis, which shocked San Francisco society.
+The couple had no children.